Maximizing Sales with Non-Monetary Service Value

 Align sales incentives with long-term customer satisfaction and repeat business, not just short-term deal closures.
 Master these approaches, and your sales team won’t just be closing deals; they’ll be building relationships that offer value for years to come.

 This is no secret, either.
 Major companies understand the value of long-term relationship building.
-Just take Microsoft for example: 95% of its commercial revenue flows from established partnerships.
+Just take Microsoft, for example: the company has long attributed the majority of its commercial success to deeply established partnerships.

 Get Sales Ready with RED BEAR